cabhinaba3/100-Days-Cuda/Day 5/README.md

 ![Heterogeneous Programming](../images/heterogeneous-programming.png)

-## Asynchronous SIM Programming Model
+## Asynchronous SIMT Programming Model
 An asynchronous operation is defined as an operation that is initiated by a CUDA thread and is executed asynchronously as-if by another thread.
 In a well formed program one or more CUDA threads synchronize with the asynchronous operation.
 The CUDA thread that initiated the asynchronous operation is not required to be among the synchronizing threads.